newrelic/newrelic-telemetry-sdk-java/README.md

-# Java Telemetry SDK
+# New Relic Java Telemetry SDK
-The Java Telemetry SDK for writing data to New Relic.
+The New Relic Java Telemetry SDK for sending dimensional metrics to New Relic.

 ### Module structure: